How to make instant dosa batter without urad dal

-- In a bowl, mix together the dry ingredients - wheat flour and rice, baking soda and salt until well mixed.
+- In a bowl, mix together the dry ingredients - wheat flour and rice flour, baking soda and salt until well mixed.

-- In a blender, grind together the cooked rice and 1 cup of water until smooth and transfer it to a different large bowl.
+- In a blender, grind together the cooked rice, yogurt and water until you get a smooth mixture.

 - Now this instant dosa batter doesn't need any fermentation and you can use it right away to make the dosas if you wish, however you may also cover the bowl and keep it closed for about half an hour for better results (this is not necessary though).

 - Once the batter is ready and you are ready to prepare the dosa, heat an iron pan or non stick pan, grease with oil or ghee.